thriveweb/see-civil/content/see-civil/leaders/stuart-yaxley.md

   management.

-  Stuart joined SEE Civil in 2013 as a project manager, moving into a construction manager role in 2015 and finally his current role as operations manager of SEE Civil's urban development team in 2018.
+  Stuart joined SEE Civil in 2013 as a Project Manager, moving into a Construction Manager role in 2015 and finally his current role as Operations Manager of SEE Civil's urban development team in 2018.

   In his current role Stuart is responsible for leading the urban team, building